 Buy 5 and receive the 6th for FREE

 Introducing our first Maori design beanbag, Whaka Whenua, which translates loosely to 'grounding'.

 The story of Whaka Whenua is related to the idea of creating a strong interwoven community at our place of belonging, Mother Earth, or Papatuuaanuku.
 Whenua are the strands of fibre woven into the mats where community gatherings take place.
 The bold red colour of this Maori design relates to the red clay of Kurawaka where the first human being was created, a woman named Hine-Ahu-One, the Earth-formed Maiden.

 This value pack of five 1m x 1m square beanbags, plus ONE EXTRA BEANBAG FOR FREE, is a must-have for classrooms or schools needing a few to scatter around their library or classroom.

 These divine beanbags, made from polyester/cotton canvas, are a talking piece indoors in lounge rooms, family rooms and children's rooms.

 You can also take them outside, to enjoy lazy days on the grass in the sunlight and for picnics with friends and family.

 Soft beanbags are a step up from outdoor cushions.
 Their size alone doubles the comfort rating!
 Giant bean bags make comfy seating for more than one too.
-Take them along to your favourite festival, event, or outdoor musical treat, and be the envy of the whole crowd.
+Take them along to your favourite festival, event or outdoor musical treat.

 Pop three or four together and you've got an instant day bed.